zeromicro/go-zero/readme.md

   * less server resource consumption
 * Self-designed microservice architecture
   * I have rich experience on designing microservice architectures
-  * easy to location the problems
+  * easy to locate the problems
   * easy to extend the features

 ## 2. Design considerations on go-zero